 One of the most powerful use cases for Ethereum technology is the introduction of Dapps, which are decentralized applications built on smart contract technology that offer services without the need for third parties or centralized servers.
 Most wallets can interact with any Dapp directly through the use of contracts, but certain wallets are built specifically for easier Dapp functionality.

 Currently, the most popular Dapps according to DappRadar are related to gaming and betting (not including DeFi Dapps like MakerDAO).
 These services are web based and can heavily depend on time-sensitive actions, but relying on these interactions through the direct use of smart contracts does not help facilitate mass adoption.
-Enter the browlet, a wallet hosted directly in the browser as an extension that can integrate and interact directly with Dapps.
+The solution: a wallet hosted directly in the browser as an extension that can integrate and interact directly with Dapps.

-One example of a browlet is MEW CX.
-This type of browlet hosts the entirety of its original interface, MEW, in a convenient extension right on the toolbar.
+One example of an extension wallet is MEW CX.
+It hosts the entirety of its original interface, MEW, in a convenient extension right on the toolbar.
 It also offers extra features, like QuickSend, the ability to save wallets locally, and State of the Dapps integration.
 You can use it seamlessly with Dapps hosted on websites, like CryptoKitties or MyCryptoHeroes.
 You can also use a burner account, which is a temporary wallet, if you only want to window shop some Dapps before fully committing.
 If you’d like to learn more about using MEW CX, check out this guide from the MEW Knowledge Base.
 Other examples of browser extension wallets include MetaMask and Dapper.

-There are other types of browlets that are built right into specific browsers.
-For example, Brave and Opera offer Web3 wallets built right into their infrastructure.
-However, native wallets like these can monopolize their audience, making it difficult to use other browlets because of conflicts with permissions.
+As an alternative, some browsers like Brave and Opera offer Web3 wallets built right into their browser infrastructure.
+However, native wallets like these can monopolize their audience, making it difficult to use other browser extensions because of conflicts with permissions.
 The user is then limited to the functionality of that specific wallet’s features.

-The main difference between a browlet and a web-based wallet lies in their security offerings, and where they’re hosted.
-Web-based wallets will generally offer more options for wallet access, including hardware wallets and different Ethereum-based networks, while browlets are a one-stop access method that’s only tied to the Mainnet and/or Ropsten Ethereum networks.
-Some browlets, like MetaMask, do offer limited hardware wallet capabilities (currently offering Ledger or Trezor connection), but they still require that their users create a wallet in their system before offering access through other methods.
+The main difference between a browser wallet and a web-based wallet lies in their security offerings, and where they’re hosted.
+Web-based wallets will generally offer more options for wallet access, including hardware wallets and different Ethereum-based networks, while browser wallets are a one-stop access method that’s only tied to the Mainnet and/or Ropsten Ethereum networks.
+Some browser extensions like MetaMask, do offer limited hardware wallet capabilities (currently offering Ledger or Trezor connection), but they still require that their users create a wallet in their system before offering access through other methods.